MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     Issue details should describe the problem and the expected fix.

-    > **NOTE**: The process used to generate issues, including manual versus automated processes, affects the overall quality and accuracy of the issue descriptions.
+    > **NOTE**: The process used to document issues, including manual versus AI-automated processes, can affect the overall quality and accuracy of the issue descriptions.
 The issues included in this training were written using GitHub Copilot's Agent mode after the agent reviewed the codebase.
-GitHub Copilot generated highly detailed descriptions of the vulnerabilities, code locations, examples of the vulnerable code, security risks, and acceptance criteria for fixes.
+GitHub Copilot can be used to generate highly detailed descriptions of the vulnerabilities, code locations, examples of the vulnerable code, security risks, and acceptance criteria for fixes.

 1. Notice that no one is assigned to the issue.